Patrushev, Sullivan Hold Meeting In Geneva - Russian Security Council - UrduPoint

 Patrushev, Sullivan Hold Meeting In Geneva - Russian Security Council

-Russian Security Council Secretary Nikolai Patrushev held a meeting with US National Security Adviser Jake Sullivan on Monday in Vienna, the Russian Security Council said
+Russian Security Council Secretary Nikolai Patrushev held a meeting with US National Security Adviser Jake Sullivan on Monday in Geneva, the Russian Security Council said

 "The secretary of the Russian Security Council, Nikolai Patrushev. met in Geneva with US National Security Assistant Jake Sullivan.
 Patrushev and Sullivan held Russian-American consultations on the security council, which became a logical continuation of the talks that took place on May 19 between [Russian Foreign Minister Sergey] Lavrov and [US Secretary of State Antony] Blinken," the council said in a statement.